pedropaulobrasca/backend-recruitment-test/README.md

 - Using asynchronous jobs and/or queues to handle stuff;
 - Integration with external APIs;
 - Audit logs.

+> Please keep in mind that we’re not evaluating whether you can build up an application with a million complex features.
+Do what you can within your available time.
+However, remember that the more things you can show, the more points your test will potentially earn.

 If you're struggling, read the documentation for [Elixir](https://hexdocs.pm/elixir/1.18.1/introduction.html), [Phoenix](https://hexdocs.pm/phoenix/Phoenix.html), [Absinthe](https://hexdocs.pm/absinthe/), and [Ecto](https://hexdocs.pm/ecto/Ecto.html).
 You will find many answers there (I mean really, these docs are top tier).